045051Shalini/chat-assistant/README.md

 Total budget: ₹850,000 (approx. $11,400 USD) per month for a duration of 12 months

-### Q2 write a marketing campaign for my soap brand named soap era for Delhi people
+### Q2 Give a marketing campaign for my soap brand named soap era for Delhi people
 ### **A2 Campaign Name:** "Experience the Era of Cleanliness"

 **Objective:**